anwarkhan0/jobhunter/readme.md

-# job hunter
+# My Job Hunt in saudi arab

-This repository contains both the backend and frontend of a web application.
-The backend is built with **Node.js** and the frontend is built with **React.js**.
+This repository contains both the backend and frontend of a web application which scrapes jobs from different sites.
+The backend is built with **Node.js** and the frontend is built with **React.js** || Nextjs.

 ## Folder Structure